Vlade Divac: National team career

 In summer 1986, at 18, right after signing for KK Partizan, Divac debuted for the senior Yugoslavia national basketball team at the 1986 FIBA World Championship in Madrid, on invitation by the head coach Krešimir Ćosić.
 However, the excellent rookie's performance was spoiled by the event in the semi-finals against the Soviet Union.
-Forty-five seconds before the end, Yugoslavia had a comfortable lead of 9 points, but the Soviets scored two three-pointers within a few seconds and cut the difference to 3 points.
+Forty-five seconds before the end, Yugoslavia had a comfortable lead of nine points, but the Soviets scored two three-pointers within a few seconds and cut the difference to three points.
 Yugoslavia tried to hold the ball for the remaining time, opting to continue the play with throw-ins instead of free throws following fouls, but with only 14 seconds left, Divac committed a double dribble, the Soviets were awarded the ball, and tied the score with another three-pointer.
-In the overtime, the Soviets won by 1 point and Yugoslavs had to be content with the bronze.
+In the overtime, the Soviets won by one point and the Yugoslavs had to be content with the bronze.

 The next year, Divac participated in the team that took the gold at the 1987 FIBA Junior World Championship (which was later split into separate under-19 and under-21 events) in Bormio, Italy.
 That event launched the young generation of Yugoslavian basketball players, also featuring stars like Rađa and Kukoč, regarded as likely the best in history.
 Before the breakup of Yugoslavia, they would also take the titles at EuroBasket 1989 and the 1990 FIBA World Championship in Argentina, where they were led by Dražen Petrović, as well as the EuroBasket 1991 title, with Aleksandar Đorđević at point guard.

 When Yugoslavia won the gold in the 1990 FIBA World Championship, fans rushed onto the court.
 One of them was holding a Croatian flag, one of the six republics that made up Yugoslavia.
 Divac claims that he told the man that he should not be waving that flag, since this was a win for Yugoslavia.
 Divac claims the man made a derogatory remark about the Yugoslav flag, at which point Divac took his flag from him.
 This happened during a very tense time where nationalistic pride was threatening to tear Yugoslavia apart and ignite a war.
 The taking of the flag made Divac a hero to Serbs, and a villain to Croatians.
 Divac has stated that he did not mean it as an act against Croatia and he would have taken away a Serbian flag if a Serb fan had done the same.

 This action, along with the Yugoslav Wars, alienated Divac from many of his former Croatian friends, particularly Dražen Petrović, whom he considered his best friend.
 When FR Yugoslavia won the gold medal at the EuroBasket 1995, and Croatia won bronze, Croatia, still at war with Serbs from Croatia, walked off the podium during the medal ceremony.
 The teams had not faced each other in the tournament.

 In 2002, Divac was part of the team that won the FIBA World Cup in Indianapolis, beating Argentina in the final and the USA earlier on.